Panama Surfing Guide

 What to Bring

-However, in more remote locations you’ll need to bring all the gear.
+In more remote locations, you’ll need to bring all the gear.
 Not only does this include everything for surfing, but also safety supplies.
-If you’re going to be surfing less accessible spots, have a first aid kit and an emergency plan.
+If you’re going to be surfing in less accessible spots, have a first aid kit and an emergency plan.
 A cell phone and GPS device are a good idea as well.